openequella/moodle-mod_openEQUELLA/README.md

-moodle-module
+Moodle module for EQUELLA integration
 =============

-Moodle module for integration with EQUELLA
+The master branch works with the Moodle 2.0 and up.
+For Moodle 1.9, use the 1.9 branch.